-The submission period for the next issue of Little Patuxent Review will open on December 1, 2016, for submissions to the Summer 2017 issue.
-Summer issues are always unthemed.
+The submission period for the next issue of Little Patuxent Review opened on December 1, 2016 and will close on March 1st.
+The issue is unthemed.
 Please read the information below and then click on the link to the right to submit your work and to review further details such as deadlines.
 We thank you for your submissions!

 Little Patuxent Review is a community-based publication focused on writers and artists from the Mid-Atlantic region, but all excellent work originating in the United States will be considered.